Equivalences of Graded Categories: Proof of Theorem

 \section{Proof of Theorem~\ref{lem:untwisting}}

 \begin{remark} The following proof contains lengthy equations involving twisted bimodule functors and twisted natural transformations.
-To assist with readability we highlight in blue the relevant parts of each equation we change at each step of the equation. \end{remark} \begin{proof} (\ref{thm:part1})
+To assist with readability we highlight in blue the relevant parts of each equation we change at each step of the equation.
+We make the following conventions regarding notation: \begin{itemize} \item We assume $\cC$ is a strict fusion category.